INDUS-Corporation/prime-test-fwk/README.md

 This framework also provides interface with the databases with a very easy way.
 So you can validate your software application functionality against the data based on business logic.

 # Why Prime Testing Automation Framework ?
+* The main purpose of this framework is to standardize the automation of software application testing.
-* Provides integrated testing automation solution that uses Java programming language.
+* Provides integrated software application testing automation solution that uses Java programming language.
 * Used for rapid testcases development.
-* It can be used for End to End Testing, Regression Testing, Functional Testing, Acceptance Testing, Integration Testing etc…
+* It can be used for Black Box Testing, End to End Testing, Regression Testing, Functional Testing, Acceptance Testing, Integration Testing etc…
 * Can be used to enhance software application quality.
 * Can be used to reduce manual testing effort of software application during development / maintenance phase.

 # Framework Features
 * Component based approach
-* DOM and Image base testing automation: It provides standard component implementation i.e. TextBox, ComboBox RadioButton, Hyperlink etc....
+* DOM and Image base testing automation: It provides standard component implementation i.e. DataGrid, TextBox, ComboBox RadioButton, Hyperlink etc....
 * Custom UI Component support: You can create your custom component.
 Please refer wiki page for more information.
 * Multiple application support: You can configure multiple applications and can execute testcases across applications to test particular feature.
 * Multiple user profile support / application